Direct Access Dental Hygiene Appointments

 - Recommend specialist treatment where necessary

-Another advantage of visiting one of our eight hygienists at The Dental Surgery is that we use the latest AirFlow technology, which uses a fine stream of air mixed with water and fine powder to polish your teeth and remove stains and plaque / biofilm.
+Another advantage of visiting one of our eight hygienists in London at The Dental Surgery is that we use the latest AirFlow technology, which uses a fine stream of air mixed with water and fine powder to polish your teeth and remove stains and plaque / biofilm.
 AirFlow provides a gentler and more effective clean than traditional scale and polish treatments and can reach farther under the gum line.

 In addition to treating gum disease and giving your teeth a thorough clean, a dental hygiene visit at The Dental Surgery is a great way to prepare your teeth for whitening, or to maintain your whiter smile after you’ve had it done.
 Sessions with the hygienist are also recommended during orthodontic treatment and following restorative treatments such as implants, or the placement of crowns and bridges, that require special hygiene care.